Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

 Portfolio management processes — here we have a full stack of processes starting from creating the Investment Policy Statement (IPS) and ending with the client portfolio review with the client.

 Each bank defines the strategic asset allocation (the range of assets that should be invested into specific asset classes) and the tactical asset allocation (which is a more short-term form of asset allocation).
-This is usually performed by research departments.
+These are usually performed by research departments.

 This process category is advice-intensive.
 And this advice is and will continue to be, the core competence of banking.